Egypt's army blames Muslim Brotherhood for attack on army bus

 They have stepped up attacks on soldiers and policemen since Mursi's ouster, killing hundreds and spreading their campaign to Cairo and other cities.

-(Reporting by Yasmine Saleh and Shadia Nasralla; Writing By Noah Browning; Editing by Michael Georgy and Ralph Boulton)
+(Reporting by Yasmine Saleh and Shadia Nasralla; Writing By Noah Browning; Editing by Michael Georgy and Louise Ireland)